sapepras/ui-atomic-components/README.md

 * clone the repository at (https://bitbucket.org/academysports/ui-atomic-components/)
 * Write your component logic inside components folder
 * `npm start` starts a component explorer based on style-guidist which can be used for local developement and reference
+* `npm run generate` provides a handy generator, so that you dont have to copy paste stuff :)

 #### Features